soojeong-park-ca/natours-sass-project/README.md

 ### Motivation

-Natour is originally designed by Jonas Schmedtmann from his [Advanced CSS and SASS course](https://www.udemy.com/course/advanced-css-and-sass/).
+Natours is originally designed by Jonas Schmedtmann from his [Advanced CSS and SASS course](https://www.udemy.com/course/advanced-css-and-sass/).
 I changed parts of his design and added extra features to the website for my first ever personal SASS project.

 ### Tech Framework Used